meastory/meastory/docs/SUBDOMAIN_STRATEGY.md

 - Independent development/deploy; shared design language

 ### Technical Strategy
-- Start with `tell` only; park other subdomains in DNS
+- Start with `read` only; park other subdomains in DNS
 - Independent apps under `apps/*` in a single repo; shared packages later

 ### Iconography Guidance